punkave/best-practices/CSS/overview.md

 ## LESS
 At P'unk Ave, we use [LESS]('http://lesscss.org/') to preprocess our stylesheets.
 This allows us to easily store values in variables and keep re-usable or computable code in mixins.
-While LESS allows these conveniences, it also affords some anti-patters that we'll take the time to address throughout these articles.
+While LESS allows these conveniences, it also affords some anti-patterns that we'll take the time to address throughout these articles.

 ## Table of Contents